 A person’s history of political giving could tell you two useful truths about a potential donor:

 - You can deduce their typical gift range.
 Although political giving is different than charitable giving, it’s still a donation track record.
-If someone has donated a few gifts to political campaigns, that will help you decide (1) if the person is in the major gift range and (2) what amount you might want to ask for during solicitation.
+If someone has donated a few gifts to political campaigns, that will help you decide (1) if the person is in the major gifts range and (2) what amount you might want to ask for during solicitation.

 - You know they can be swayed to donate if they care about the cause.
 Political donors are people of action.
 They see something they feel passionately about and support it.
 If your nonprofit can strike that same chord, they could be moved to donate.